Careers in Aquatic Life Sciences

 Starting a career in aquaculture means taking on two roles at once: that of an aquaculturist and that of an entrepreneur.

-With the expertise of Le Paysan Marin, spend a day stepping into the shoes of a business owner and explore all aspects of your future career.
+With the expertise of Le Paysan Marin, spend a day immersing yourself in the reality of running a business and explore all aspects of your future career.

-From the initial concept to building the team and structuring the project, this training course provides you with the tools you need for each step, as well as the essential resources to move forward.
+From the initial concept to putting together a team and structuring the project, this training course provides you with the keys to each step as well as the essential resources you need to move forward.

-Come with an idea, leave with a solid, well-structured presentation.
+Come with an idea, and leave with a solid, well-structured presentation.

 Long-term training programs

-University Diploma – Specialist Technician in Aquaculture, Aquariology, and Aquaponics
+University Diploma – Technician Specializing in Aquaculture, Aquariology, and Aquaponics

-A two-year college degree.
-This 700-hour program provides students with the knowledge in biology, animal husbandry, water chemistry, and infrastructure necessary for managing an aquaculture operation.
+A university degree equivalent to two years of post-secondary education.
+This 700-hour program provides students with the knowledge in biology, animal husbandry, the physical and chemical properties of water, and infrastructure necessary for managing an aquaculture operation.

-Bachelor's Degree in Professional Studies – Quality, Health, Safety, and Environment (QHSSE), Specialization in Resource Management, Fisheries, and Aquaculture (ValPêA)
+Professional Bachelor's Degree – Quality, Hygiene, Safety, Health, and Environment (QHSSE), with a specialization in Resource Management, Fisheries, and Aquaculture (ValPêA)

-The ValPêA training program—Fisheries and Aquaculture Value Creation (450 hours)—is designed for professionals in the fisheries, aquaculture, and processing sectors who wish to transition into QHSSE roles.
+The ValPêA training program—Fisheries and Aquaculture Value Creation (450 hours)—is designed for professionals in the fisheries, aquaculture, and processing sectors who wish to advance into QHSSE roles.

-Its goal is to enable them to master the fundamentals of quality, hygiene, safety, health, and the environment; to understand the specific challenges facing the aquatic products sector; and to gain a comprehensive understanding of the industry in order to implement quality, labeling, and certification initiatives.
+Its goal is to enable them to master the fundamentals of quality, hygiene, safety, health, and the environment; to understand the specific challenges facing the aquatic products industry; and to gain a comprehensive understanding of the sector in order to implement quality, labeling, and certification initiatives.

-Designed for students with two years of post-secondary education and professionals already familiar with these fields, this program aims to strengthen QHSSE skills and contribute to the development of France’s fishing and aquaculture sectors.
+Designed for students with two years of post-secondary education and professionals already familiar with these fields, this program aims to strengthen QHSSE skills and contribute to the development of the French fishing and aquaculture industries.

 Public